mhalder/pyproject/README.rst

 =========

-PyProject provides a basic skeleton for new python projects including distutils, sphinx documentation, unittest and coverage using FreeBSD license.
+PyProject provides a basic skeleton for new python projects including distutils, sphinx documentation, unittest and coverage using the BSD license.

 Prerequisites